driskull/ds2020/OUTLINE.md

     - Sort data using column headers
   - You can try out the FeatureTable right now using the /NEXT version JEREMY mentioned
 - Lets see source for this demo
+- So this app was created using less than 60 lines of JS code
 - since last DS, we've also added a Swipe widget
   - Here's a SDK sample using Swipe.
   - By swiping, layers are partially displayed which is great for comparing data.